 With the recent DeFi craze, MetaMask has become increasingly popular as it allows users to interact with the Ethereum ecosystem, which hosts various decentralized applications without having to download the entire blockchain on your device.

 MetaMask also has fantastic encryption technology which securely stores passwords and private keys in each user’s device.

 “Getting your private keys offline is important, especially if you want to hold your cryptocurrency for long periods.
-Trezor is a good cold storage option to store your private keys offline.” – Sam Monac, Chief Operating Officer, Token Metrics
+Trezor is a good cold storage option to store your private keys offline.” – Sam Monac, Chief Culture Officer, Token Metrics

 Coming in 3rd place is the original crypto hardware wallet, Trezor.
 Trezor was the first-ever commercially available bitcoin hardware wallet and is Ledger’s main competitor in the crypto wallet market.

 While Ledger is a newer cold wallet and has a sleeker design, Trezor has a more proven track record in crypto security.
 The trade-off of this proven track record is that a Trezor wallet does not come with all the bells and whistles that come with a Ledger wallet.

 One security factor unique to Trezor is its randomized pin code generator required before use.
-This additional layer of security allows a Trezor wallet not only to be protected from malware but also keyloggers.
+This additional layer of security allows a Trezor wallet to be protected from malware and keyloggers.